brightspot/react-examples/file-uploads/README.md

 }
 ```

-You can also view metadata for an Image by selecting a published Image Item from the dashboard, then clicking on the three ellipses (**•••**) on the top right of the image, then select **Source Data**.
+You can also view metadata for an Image by selecting a published Image Item from the dashboard, then clicking on the three ellipsis (**•••**) on the top right of the image, then select **Source Data**.
 #### Points to note in the front-end application:
 - `createUploadLink`: this function is provided from the NPM package [apollo-upload-client](https://github.com/jaydenseric/apollo-upload-client).
 This function creates a terminating Apollo Link for Apollo Client that fetches a [GraphQL multipart request](https://github.com/jaydenseric/graphql-multipart-request-spec) if the GraphQL variables contain files.